Intentional self-harm hospitalisations by remoteness areas

 Understanding the geographical distribution of hospitalisations due to intentional self-harm based on patients’ area of usual residence (see Technical notes for more information) can help target suicide prevention activities to areas in need.

-The line graph shows age-specific rates of intentional self-harm hospitalisations for Very Remote, Remote, Outer Regional, Inner Regional, Major Cities and Total remoteness areas for all ages combined from 2012–13 to 2020–22.
-Users can also choose to view age-specific rate, numbers and proportion of hospitalisations for intentional self-harm by remoteness area and specific age groups.
+The line graph shows age-specific rates of intentional self-harm hospitalisations for Very Remote, Remote, Outer Regional, Inner Regional, Major Cities and Total remoteness areas for all ages combined from 2012–13 to 2022–23.
+Users can also choose to view age-specific rates, numbers and proportions of hospitalisations for intentional self-harm by remoteness area and specific age groups.

 Are people in regional and remote areas at greater risk of intentional self-harm hospitalisations?

-• residents of Very Remote areas recorded a rate of 193 hospitalisations per 100,000 population, nearly twice that of residents of Major cities, which recorded the lowest rate (97 hospitalisations per 100,000 population)
+• residents of Very remote areas recorded a rate of 169 hospitalisations per 100,000 population, close to twice that of residents of Major cities, which recorded the lowest rate (89 hospitalisations per 100,000 population)

-• two-thirds of intentional self-harm hospitalisations were residents of Major cities (66%)
+• Over two-thirds of intentional self-harm hospitalisations were residents of Major cities (68%)

-• young people aged 15–19 had the highest rates of intentional self-harm hospitalisations in each remoteness area
+• young people aged 15–19 had the highest rates of intentional self-harm hospitalisations in each remoteness area, with the exception of Very remote for which 20–24 year olds had the highest rate

-• the highest rate of intentional self-harm hospitalisations overall was in the 15-19 age group in Remote areas (608 hospitalisations per 100,000 population), followed by the same age group in Outer Regional areas (566).
+• the highest rate of intentional self-harm hospitalisations overall was in the 20–24 age group in Very remote areas (435 hospitalisations per 100,000 population), followed by 15-19 year olds in Remote areas (417).

 How have rates of intentional self-harm hospitalisations changed for remoteness areas?